JensRoland/kegstand/README.md

 - [ ] Website up on [kegstand.dev](https://kegstand.dev)
 - [X] Rename repos: kegstand should have been kegstand-framework-python.
 And kegstand-cli repo should be kegstand
 - [X] Use the Copier template from github, not /template
-- [ ] Refactor README - move docs under /docs
+- [X] Refactor README - move docs under /docs
+- [X] Lint code with [Black](https://black.readthedocs.io/en/stable/) etc.

 ## 0.4.0

 - [ ] Custom domain names
-- [ ] Command/workflow to fetch team-configurable "repo tools" bundles, such as linters, Github Actions, etc.
+- [/] Command/workflow to fetch team-configurable "repo tools" bundles, such as linters, Github Actions, etc.

 ### Pre-1.0.0